-Client Name Contract Title Contract Amount (VAT Included) CECI Engineering Consultant, Inc., Taiwan Cargo Terminal Expansion Construction Consultant Contract \$ 552,285
+Client Name Contract Title Amo ontract ount (VAT ocluded) CECI Engineering Consultant, Inc., Taiwan Cargo Terminal Expansion Construction Consultant Contract \$ 552,285

-As of June 30, 2018, the accumulated consulting services expense and construction equipment amounted to \$473,599 thousand and \$5,081,136 thousand, respectively.
-Upon completion of the projects, the amounts of \$460,578 thousand and \$5,081,136 thousand (VAT included) were reclassified to property, plant and equipment.
-The remaining cumulative payments were recognized under construction in progress.
+As of September 30, 2018, the accumulated consultant service expense and construction equipment amounted to \$473,599 thousand (VAT included) and \$5,126,571 thousand (VAT included), respectively.
+Upon completion of the projects, the amount of \$460,578 thousand (VAT included) and \$5,116,895 thousand (VAT included) were reclassified to property, plant and equipment.
+The remaining accumulated payments were recognized under construction in progress.

-Assets acquired from cargo terminal improvements, equipment acquisitions and subsequent equipment acquisitions and replacements will be transferred to the government without any compensation when the chartered operating license expires.
+Assets acquired from cargo terminal improvements, equipment acquisition and subsequent equipment acquisition and replacement will be transferred to the government without any compensation when the chartered operating license expires.

 TACT should pay royalties to Taoyuan Airport Corporation and the CAA during the chartered operation period.
-The calculation is based on annual sales (including operating and non-operating revenue but excluding the rental revenue from specific districts), and Taoyuan Airport Corporation and the CAA have the option to adjust the royalty rates every 3 years starting from the date of transfer of the chartered operation rights on the basis of actual revenue and expenditures.
-The current royalty rate is 6% d.
+The calculation is based on annual sales (including operating and nonoperating revenue but excluding the rental revenue from specific districts), and Taoyuan Airport Corporation and the CAA have the option to adjust the royalty rates every 3 years starting from the date of transfer of the chartered operation rights on the basis of actual revenue and expenditures.
+The current royalty rate is 6%.

+d.
 CAL Park Co., Ltd. ("CAL Park") signed "Taiwan Taoyuan International Airport Aviation Operation Center (including Airport Hotel) Construction Operating Contract" with the CAA on September 20, 2006.
-However, on November 1, 2010, the Taoyuan Airport Corporation took over the CAA's rights to this contract.
-The contract is effective for 50 years (consisting of the development stage and operation period) from the contract date.
-Three years before the contract expiry date, CAL Park is the first with the option to renew the contract once with a 20-year extension.
+However, on November 1, 2010, the Taoyuan Airport Corporation took over the CAA's rights on this contract from the CAA.
+The contract is effective for 50 years (consisting of the development stage and operating period) from the contract date.
+Three years before contract expiry date, CAL Park has the first option to renew the contract once with a 20-year extension.

-CAL Park's business scope includes providing business- and other operating-space related to civil air transport, hotels, aviation services and related industries adhering to the base and essential services laws and approved by the Taoyuan Airport Corporation.
+CAL Park's business scope includes providing business and other operating space related to civil air transport, hotels, aviation service and related industries adhered to the base and essential services law and approved by the Taoyuan Airport Corporation.

-CAL Park shall pay land rental on the date of the registration of surface rights.
+CAL Park should pay land rentals on the date of the registration of surface rights.
 The rental rates for the development stage differ from those for the operation period.
-The rental rates shall follow Article No. 2 of the "Regulations for Favorable Rentals Regarding Public Land Lease and Superficies in Infrastructure Projects" which states that rental calculation in the development stage shall include the land value added tax plus the necessary maintenance fees; in the operation period, rental is 60% of the amount based on the National Building Land Rental Standard plus land value tax, value-added tax and the necessary maintenance fees.
+The rental rates should follow Article No. 2 of the "Regulations for Favorable Rentals Regarding Public Land Lease and Superficies in Infrastructure Projects," which states that rental calculation in the development stage should include the land value added tax plus the necessary maintenance fee; in the operation period, rentals are 60% of the amount based on the National Building Land Rental Standard plus land value tax, value-added tax and the necessary maintenance fees.

-During the 50 years beginning from the initial operation date of CAL Park to the end of the construction period, CAL Park shall pay royalties based on the operating revenue estimated in the financial plan of its investment execution proposal.
-If the sales and business tax declared and filed by a business entity for a single year exceeds 10% of the operating revenue as estimated in the financial plan in its investment execution proposal, CAL Park shall pay additional royalties at 10% of this excess.
+During the 50 years beginning from the initial operation date of CAL Park to the end of the construction period, CAL Park should pay royalties based on the operating revenue estimated in the financial plan of its investment execution proposal.
+If the sales and business tax declared and filed by a business entity for a single year exceeds 10% of the operating revenue as estimated in the financial plan in its investment execution proposal, CAL Park should pay additional royalties at 10% of this excess.

-CAL Park shall submit the asset transfer plan within five years before the expiry date of the chartered operation period, begin the negotiation of the asset transfer contract, and complete the asset transfer contract no later than three years before the expiry date of the chartered period.
-If CAA decides not to keep the building and equipment on the base area, CAL Park shall remove all related buildings and equipment within three months after the expiry date.
+CAL Park should submit the asset transfer plan within five years before the expiry date of the chartered operation period, begin the negotiation of the asset transfer contract, and complete the assignation no later than three years before the expiry date of the chartered period.
+If CAA decides not to keep the building and equipment on the base area, CAL Park should remove all related building and equipment within three months after the expiry date.